jagadeeshpalaniappan/jdocs/src/content/docs/1.1___js_concepts/index.md

 ---
-title: Demo Page
+title: JavaScript Concepts
-categories: ['general']
+categories: ['js']
 ---

 Check this **bold** and _italic_ and ```code``` and <mark>highlight</mark> and [link1](https://google.com)